zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

 6. Click **Save**.

-7. If you have changed your Status to **Self QA**, you will receive a **Self QA form** from your stakeholder (e.g. livelabs-help-db_us@oracle.com) of your workshop.
+7. If you have changed your Status to **Self QA**, you will receive a **Self QA form** from your *stakeholder* (livelabs-help-xx_us@oracle.com) of your workshop.
 You can also download the [document](https://objectstorage.us-ashburn-1.oraclecloud.com/p/MKKRgodQ0WIIgL_R3QCgCRWCg30g22bXgxCdMk3YeKClB1238ZJXdau_Jsri0nzP/n/c4u04/b/qa-form/o/QA.docx) here.
 Check your workshop against the form and fill it out.
 Update your workshop and create a new pull request if necessary for the workshop to follow LiveLabs standards.

 8. After you finish Self QA, and your changes are reflected in oracle.github.io page, set your **Workshop Status** to **Self QA Complete** in WMS.
-Then, email your completed Self QA document to your stakeholder email address.

   ![Self QA Complete](images/self-qa-complete.png " ")

+9. Then, email your completed Self QA document to your stakeholder email address.
+Stakeholder is who sent you the Self QA form.
+You can also find your stakeholder by going into WMS and looking at your *Workshop Details* page.

-9. Your stakeholders will verify the QA within 2 business days.
+10. Your stakeholders will verify the QA within 2 business days.
 They will reach out to you via WMS if there are more changes needed.
 Otherwise, they will move the workshop into **Completed** status.
 If you have not heard back from your stakeholder 2 business days after you submit the Self QA form, please message them via WMS.

   ![Message](images/message-team.png " ")

-10. When your workshop is in **Completed** status, and we have approved your publishing request, your workshop will be published automatically within 1 business day.
+11. When your workshop is in **Completed** status, and we have approved your publishing request, your workshop will be published automatically within 1 business day.

-11. Questions?
+12. Questions?
 Go to your workshop and find your stakeholder email address, and contact them.
 You can also ask in the #workshops-authors-help Slack channel.

   ![Stakeholder](images/stakeholder.png " ")